12 BOOKS THAT MADE ME THINK DIFFERENTLY ABOUT MYSELF, RELATIONSHIPS, & LIFE

 Self-help books have inspired me to ditch toxic people, set better boundaries, break up with a therapist, have unwavering faith in myself, find my purpose, listen compassionately, and surrender to the unknown because change will always be constant in life.

-Here are the 12 self-help books I recommend the most
+Here are 12 self-help books to kick-start your healing journey

 Attached: The New Science of Adult Attachment and How It Can Help You Find - and Keep - Love